topcoder-platform/tc-bc-fabric/blockchain/Validation.md

 ## Manual Command Line Verification

-_NOTE, actually I have provided some scripts to verify the submission, so youdon't have to manually call the command line, so you can go to read the [Script Verificaton](#script-verification) section directly._
+_NOTE, actually I have provided some scripts to verify the submission, so you don't have to manually call the command line, so you can go to read the [Script Verificaton](#script-verification) section directly._

 All the peer commands you execute on the `cli` container.
 So in your local machine, you can run the peer command in this format:

 ```
 docker exec cli <YOUR_PEER_COMMAND_HERE>
 ```
-For example, to query the topcoder-review chaincode items, you can run:
+For example, to query the users chaincode items, you can run:

 ```
-docker exec cli peer chaincode query -C topcoder-review -n topcoder-review -c '{"Args":["listReviews"]}'
+docker exec cli peer chaincode query -C topcoder-review -n projects -c '{"Args":["listReviews"]}'
 ```

 #### Change the selected peer